COVID-19 Vaccine Information and Updates

 Brianna is the Health and Prevention Community Program Specialist for the Division of Community Health at UPMC Children's Hospital of Pittsburgh.
 In her role, Brianna works directly with school partners to create healthier environments for youth through implementation of policies and best practices related to improving health outcomes.
 Brianna also manages the Pittsburgh Parks Prescription (Parks Rx) program where she works closely with the Pittsburgh Parks Conservancy, schools, clinics and community settings to encourage children and families to get outdoors.
 Outside of her work, Brianna enjoys spending time with her two dogs, traveling and reading.

-Abby is the Clinical-Community Program Specialist for UPMC Children’s Hospital of Pittsburgh's Division of Community Health.
-With a passion for public health, she strives to expand and support health systems that value the social health of patients.
-Abby focuses on facilitating stronger relationships between providers and community organizations in an effort to better connect families with supportive resources.
+Abby is the Clinical-Community Connections Program Manager for UPMC Children’s Hospital of Pittsburgh's Division of Community Health.
+With a passion for public health and social justice, she strives to expand and support health systems that value the social health of patients.
+Abby focuses on facilitating stronger relationships between providers and community organizations in an effort to better connect families with supportive resources to help meet basic needs.
 She provides education and training around the impact of food insecurity on child health, while also supporting the implementation of evidence-based approaches to identifying and addressing household food insecurity.
 Abby spends her personal time attending concerts, exploring new places, and finding television shows worthy of her attention.

 Lisa is the Community Health Research Manager at the University of Pittsburgh and UPMC Children’s Hospital of Pittsburgh.
 She and her team are involved with and oversee the Youth Violence Prevention and Education Programs at Children’s Community Health.
 Lisa’s research also focuses on school-based violence prevention program evaluation as well as community-based research on child wellness, thriving, and chronic medical conditions.
 Outside of Pitt and UPMC Children's, Lisa enjoys trying out new recipes in her kitchen, being active, and working toward her goal of visiting all 50 states.